-{\bf 5.} The shock arises after optical maximum, so that hard (keV) X-ray emission could be detected after optical maximum if its optical depth becomes small. \\
+{\bf 5.} The shock arises after the optical maximum, so that hard (keV) X-ray emission could be detected after the optical maximum if its optical depth becomes small. \\

 {\bf 6.} Our shock model also explains GeV gamma-ray emissions from classical novae based on Fermi acceleration of particles (proton-proton collisions at the shock).
-The shocked luminosity depends not only on the velocity difference, $v_{\rm d}-v_{\rm p}$, but also on the wind mass loss rate, $\dot{M}_{\rm wind}$.
-Because $\dot{M}_{\rm wind}$ is largest at optical maximum and quickly decreases afterward, GeV gamma-ray emission is bright enough to be detected just in post-maximum phase.
-Then, it quickly decays with $\dot{M}_{\rm wind}$ being decreasing. \\
+The shocked luminosity depends not only on the velocity difference, $v_{\rm d}-v_{\rm p}$, but also on the wind mass-loss rate, $\dot{M}_{\rm wind}$.
+Because $\dot{M}_{\rm wind}$ is the largest at the optical maximum and quickly decreases afterward, GeV gamma-ray emission is bright enough to be detected just in the post-maximum phase.
+Then, it quickly decays with decreasing $\dot{M}_{\rm wind}$. \\

-{\bf 7.} Thus, we strongly recommend high resolution spectroscopic observations of novae, especially, before/after optical maximum as well as in the post-maximum phase.
-These are essentially important to clarify the intrinsic nature of shocks in nova ejecta. \\
+{\bf 7.} Thus, we strongly recommend high-resolution spectroscopic observations of novae, in particular, before/after the optical maximum as well as in the post-maximum phase.
+These are essential to clarify the intrinsic nature of shocks in nova ejecta. \\